psh/OxfordDictionarySample/README.md

 3. The APP_ID and the APP_KEY are externally defined in the build.gradle file.
 4. Walking down the chain of data from ```RetrieveEntry``` to ```HeadwordEntry``` to ```LexicalEntry``` to ```Sense``` would normally result in a deeply nested set of loops.
 Transforming that processing into an ```Observable``` chain makes the code much more readable.

+## Final Display
+Writing the adapter for a ```RecyclerView``` can be a lot of work.
+The [Renderers](https://github.com/pedrovgs/Renderers) library allows you to focus on the parts of the process that are most important leaving the library to take care of the rest.
+This sample doesnt quite do the library justice as there is only a single type of row in the ```RecyclerView```!